SIDS Prevention and Breastfeeding

 Smoking cigarettes

 It’s important to know that if you are going to smoke cigarettes or use e-cigarettes (‘vape’), the best thing you can do for your baby is breastfeed.
-Breastfeeding helps to minimize some of the negative effects that smoking can have on your baby.
+Nursing helps to minimize some of the negative effects that smoking can have on your baby.
 If you use nicotine, even if you never smoke around your baby or always smoke outdoors, it is recommended that you not share a bed with your baby.
 Instead, put your baby to sleep in a bassinet or crib in the same room, but not right next to your bed.
 With your baby in the same room as you, you can easily get to your baby during the night for feedings.
 See Smoking, ‘Vaping’, Nicotine and Breastfeeding for more information.

 Waking frequently protects against SIDS